-AACR Project Genomics, Evidence, Neoplasia, Information, Exchange (GENIE) is a multi-phase, multi-year, international data-sharing project that catalyzes precision oncology through the development of a regulatory-grade registry that aggregates and links clinical-grade cancer genomic data with clinical outcomes from tens of thousands of cancer patients treated at multiple international institutions.
+AACR Project Genomics Evidence Neoplasia Information Exchange (GENIE) is a multi-phase, multi-year, national and international project that catalyzes precision oncology through the development of a regulatory-grade registry aggregating and linking clinical-grade cancer genomic data with clinical outcomes from tens of thousands of cancer patients treated at participating institutions.

 AACR Project GENIE fulfills an unmet need in oncology by providing the statistical power necessary to improve clinical decision-making, particularly in the case of rare cancers and rare variants in common cancers.
 Additionally, the

-registry will power novel clinical and translational research.
+registry can power novel clinical and translational research.

-The data within GENIE will ultimately be shared with the global research community after defined periods of time.
-The project will also serve as a prototype for aggregating, harmonizing, and sharing clinical-grade, next-generation sequencing data obtained during routine medical practice.
+The data within GENIE are shared with the global research community after defined periods of time through cBioPortal and the Synapse Platform.
+The project serves as a prototype for aggregating, harmonizing, and sharing clinical-grade, next-generation sequencing data obtained during routine medical practice.

 GENIE is Unique

-The registry already contains the existing CLIA-/ISO-certified genomic data obtained during the course of routine practice at multiple international institutions, and will continue to grow as more patients are treated at the participating centers.
-As a result, the registry is derived from a variety of cancer types, including rare cancers, and will be enriched in examples of late-stage disease, providing a “real world” dataset.
-Additionally, the registry only contains primary data and is not dependent on the curation of the published literature.
-Finally, unlike some health IT platforms and other large-scale projects, GENIE does not seek to improve the quality of routine cancer care or to assign patients to clinical trials as primary objectives.
+The registry contains the existing CLIA-/ISO-certified genomic data obtained during the course of routine practice at multiple national and international institutions, and will continue to grow as more patients are treated at the participating centers and as new centers join the project.
+As a result, the registry is derived from a variety of cancer types, including rare cancers, and is enriched in examples of late-stage disease; thus it approximates more of a “real world” dataset.

 One Registry, Many Uses

-*The AACR will be working closely with the FDA with the intention of building a regulatory-grade database such that the data could be accepted as the necessary evidence to gain regulatory approval.
+* The AACR will be working closely with the FDA to ensure that the registry contains data that could be accepted as evidence supporting regulatory approval.